Alignak-monitoring/alignak/doc/source/13_monitoring/windows-monitoring-with-nsclient.rst

   * Some **check_nt** based commands definition has been added to the "commands.cfg" file.
 This allows you to use the **check_nt** plugin to monitor Window services.
   * A Windows host template (called "windows") has already been created in the "templates.cfg" file.
 This allows you to add new Windows host definitions in a simple manner.

-The above-mentioned config files can be found in the "/etc/shinken/" directory.
+The above-mentioned config files can be found in the "/etc/alignak/" directory.
 You can modify the definitions in these and other definitions to suit your needs better if you'd like.
-However, I'd recommend waiting until you're more familiar with configuring Shinken before doing so.
+However, I'd recommend waiting until you're more familiar with configuring Alignak before doing so.
 For the time being, just follow the directions outlined below and you'll be monitoring your Windows boxes in no time.

 Installing the Windows Agent
 =============================

 Before you can begin monitoring private services and attributes of Windows machines, you'll need to install an agent on those machines.
 I recommend using the NSClient++ addon, which can be found at http://sourceforge.net/projects/nscplus.
-These instructions will take you through a basic installation of the NSClient++ addon, as well as the configuration of Shinken for monitoring the Windows machine.
+These instructions will take you through a basic installation of the NSClient++ addon, as well as the configuration of Alignak for monitoring the Windows machine.

   * Download the latest stable version of the NSClient++ addon from http://sourceforge.net/projects/nscplus
   * Unzip the NSClient++ files into a new C:\NSClient++ directory